nixbox/lanyon/_posts/2017-08-06-litecoin-testnet.md

 Personally, I see huge potential in cryptocurrencies, the reasons for which will become apparent through my posts.
 Due to that reason, I want to better understand the underlying technology mainly to appease my curiosity and be aware of what is going on in this space.

-In this post, I will detail, how you can get started with setting up a Litecoin testnet node and also use a CPU miner to mine some coins on the testnet.
+In this post, I will detail, how you can get started with setting up a Litecoin testnet node.
 Briefly, testnet is a Litecoin network that is separate from the mainnet and is used for development/testing.
-Also, mining is the process of solving a computationally hard problem to establish a total ordering of the blocks (that contain transactions) and also serve as a mechanism for generating new coins (as a reward for the miners).

 If you want to learn about the fundamental concepts of Bitcoin, please read the excellent book by Andreas Antonopolous, [Mastering Bitcoin: Programming the Open Blockchain](https://www.amazon.com/gp/product/1491954388/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=1491954388&linkCode=as2&tag=bigendian08-20&linkId=ad35132b2cfa17f5434903a4b632da68)